orthanc-mirrors/orthanc-book/Sphinx/source/users/anonymization.rst

 instance, the tag ``PatientID`` could not be modified if using the ``/studies/{id}/modify`` route (in the latter case, the ``/patients/{id}/modify`` route had to be used, cf. next section).
-These sanity checks have been loosened in more recent versions and users must be very careful to preserve the DICOM model when updating these tags (e.g. if you modify the ``PatientID`` at study level, also make sure to modify all other Patient related tags (``PatientName``, ``PatientBirthDate``, ...)).
+These sanity checks have been loosened in more recent versions (starting from 1.11.3) and users must be very careful to preserve the DICOM model when updating these tags (e.g. if you modify the ``PatientID`` at study level, also make sure to modify all other Patient related tags (``PatientName``, ``PatientBirthDate``, ...)).